Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: A priori error estimates

 \section{A priori error estimates}

-In this section, we derive rates of convergence for the FEM.
-We proceed as follows.
-In $\S$ \ref{subsec:erroreqn}, we derive the error equation \eqref{erroreqn} for $\ue_h - u_G$ where $u_G$ is the Galerkin projection of $u$.
+In this section, we proceed as follows to derive rates of convergence for the FEM.
+In $\S$ \ref{subsec:Galerkinprojection}, we review a finite element approximation $u_G$ of the solution $u$, commonly known as Galerkin projection.
+In $\S$ \ref{subsec:boundary-layer}, we introduce a boundary layer function which is instrumental to deal with points $\epsilon$-close to the boundary $\partial \dm$.
+In $\S$ \ref{subsec:erroreqn}, we derive the error equation \eqref{erroreqn} for $\ue_h - u_G$.
 In $\S$ \ref{subsec:estimateTi}, we examine \eqref{erroreqn} and show that the various terms exhibit a decay rate, measured in $L^d$-norm, in the region bounded $\epsilon$-away from the boundary.
-In $\S$ \ref{subsec:barrierfunction}, we develop a discrete barrier function in Lemma \ref{barrier-2} which is instrumental in controlling the behavior of the error in the region $\epsilon$-close to the boundary.
-We conclude in $\S$ \ref{subsec:rates} with pointwise rates of convergence, which combine the discrete ABP estimate and the discrete barrier function.
-Throughout the proof, we take $\epsilon = \epsilon (h) \geq Ch \ln \frac 1 h$ such that $\epsilon(h)\to0$ as $h\to0$.
+In $\S$ \ref{subsec:barrierfunction}, we develop a discrete barrier function which is instrumental in controlling the behavior of the error $\ue_h - u_G$ in the region $\epsilon$-close to the boundary.
+We conclude in $\S$ \ref{subsec:rates} and \ref{subsec:pwsmooth} with pointwise rates of convergence, which combine the discrete ABP estimate and the discrete barrier technique.
+In \S \ref{subsec:rates} we deal with $C^{2,\alpha}$ solutions whereas in \S \ref{subsec:pwsmooth} we allow solutions to be piecewise $C^{2,\alpha}$.
+Throughout this section, we take $\epsilon = \epsilon (h) \geq Ch |\ln h|$ so that $h/\epsilon(h)\to0$ as $h\to0$.